 The Makgadikgadi Pans are a series of flat prehistoric super lakes.
 Thousands of years ago the area would have been an immense wetland.
 Now, the waters have long since disappeared making it one of the most remote and hauntingly beautiful desert locations in Botswana.
 50 years ago, Jack Bousfield, father of the current owner Ralph, set up Jack’s Camp in an oasis of palm trees and grassland in the Makgadikgadi Pans.
 Today, Ralph maintains hints of the original pioneering camp.

-Jack’s Camp now has 10 imaginatively designed canvas “pavilions” with long poles creating low spires.
+Jack’s Camp now has 10 imaginatively designed canvas pavilions with long poles creating low spires.
 Inside both the guest tents and the lounge and dining room are African prints and old Persian rugs, and the camp has a style and décor unique to this part of Africa.
-The tents are comfortable with proper beds, crisp cotton sheets and en-suite w.c and shower.
+The tents are comfortable with proper beds, crisp cotton sheets and an en-suite WC and shower.